morisawausa/_vfvisualizer/README.md

 If these two conditions hold, then the susbtitutions will be grouped together as subordinates.
 If either of them does not hold, then the substitutions will not be grouped together.

-As a caveat: If you use this notation, then no other glyph names in your project should contain `.sub.` as a substring in their names.
+As a caveat: If you use this notation, then no other glyph names in your project should contain `.sub_` (this is the string our preprocessor uses to identify substitutions) as a substring in their names.
 Hopefully this isn't too arduous of a restriction 😊.